programminghistorian/ph-submissions/en/drafts/originals/interactive-visualization-with-plotly.md

 </figcaption>
 </figure>

 So we have our first `px` graph!
 Notice that this graph already has some interactivity: hovering over each bar will specify its crime type and prosecution count.
 Another notable feature is that users can easily save this graph (as a static image) by navigating to the top-right corner and clicking on the camera icon to download the plot as a `.png` file.

 However, this isn't the most visually appealing graph: it could use a title, some colours, and a clearer y-axis label.
 We could have done this when we initially created the bar chart by passing additional arguments into the `.bar()` method.
-We can use the `labels` argument to change the y-axis labels from 'size' to 'Count' and the `color` argument to colour the bars according to a given variable (in this example we will use the crime type, "Charge").
+We can use the `labels` argument to change the y-axis labels from 'size' to 'Count' and the `color` argument to colour the bars according to a given variable (in this example, we will use the crime type, 'Charge').
 To add a title, uncomment the `title` argument in the code below and add a title of your choice.

 ```python
 # Create bar chart using the .bar() method (in a new code cell)